fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 ## Create a simple treemap

 A treemap is useful when you need to analyze hierarchical information.
 You can compare the 2D nested rectangles of a treemap to quickly gain insights from the data.
-To render a treemap chart, include fusioncharts.treemap.js in the project folder with rest of the .js files as mentioned [here](https://www.fusioncharts.com/dev/installation/client-side-frameworks/install-using-plainjs).
+To render a treemap chart, include fusioncharts.treemap.js in the project folder with the rest of the .js files as mentioned [here](/getting-started/plain-javascript/your-first-chart-using-plain-javascript#installation-and-including-dependencies).

 Use the following attributes to build a simple treemap: